Skip to Content

 Rotary tumblers are much quieter than vibratory tumblers.
 Fill a metal pot with some stones and shake it vigorously.

-That’s approximately the noise you will have to put up with from a vibratory tumbler – for hours.
-If you have a small home and next-door neighbors within touching distance, the noise may be a problem for them and you.
+That’s approximately the noise you must endure from a vibratory tumbler – for hours.
+If you have a small home and next-door neighbors within touching distance, the noise may be problematic for them and you.

 If you have a larger home with a basement for a vibratory tumbler and no nearby neighbors to disturb, then the noise it makes won’t matter that much.